betancourtl/react-ads/README.md

 initial ads are refreshed in bulk.

-If the ad is of initial type it will added to a new initial heap.
+If the ad is of initial type it will be added to a new initial heap.
 Initial ads will be iterated over and then it will call the `googletag.refresh([id,id,id, ...])` fn().
 This will refresh the ads.

 ## Processing extracted lazy ads.